top of page

 CAN YOU SHIP THE PUPPY TO ME?

-Yes, here is a reputable transport service:
+Yes, here is a reputable transport service (In cabin flight nannies):

 Many of our "Pawrents" fly to us and we are happy to meet you at the Portland Airport (PDX) the cost of bringing your puppy as a carry on is usually around $150.